 We asked for feedback on our plans for working with patients and the public.
 These plans covered how we inform and consult with people about our work in Healthcare.
 We also explored how patients and the public can get involved with DeepMind Health to develop and co-design new healthcare technologies.

 Please see below for information about further ways to get involved!
-You can also stay in touch by signing up here.
+You can also get in touch at email@example.com

 Your feedback is very important to our work at DeepMind Health.
 Even if you don’t attend a workshop, please do still let us know what you think - about this webpage, the recruitment process, or anything else you’d like to share with us.